Impact of scale-height derivative on general relativistic slim disks in tidal disruption events: Results

 \section{Results}

 In this section, we first delineate the distinctions between Models I through VI for two extreme $\dot{M}$ scenarios.
 Subsequently, we elucidate the dependence of the mass accretion rate on the disk structure and emission to scrutinize the influence of the scale height derivative more comprehensively.
 Lastly, we expound upon the significance of advective cooling throughout the entire disk region.
+We also compare our Model II and Model IV with the earlier works, i.e., SA09 model and models of \citet{2020ApJ...897...80W,2021ApJ...918...46W} for the confirmation purpose of our model validity (see Appendix \ref{Work_comp} for the details).